warmuuh/milkman/readme.md

  * **Everything is a plugin:** Request-types (e.g. Http Request), request-aspects (e.g. Headers, Body, etc), editors for request aspects (e.g. table-based editors for headers), importers, whatever it is, you can extend it.
 The core application only handles Workspaces with Environments, Collections, Requests and their aspects.
  * **Http Request Plugin:** Several plugins are provided already that extend the core application to be a replacement for postman.
 Crafting and Executing Http/Rest requests with json highlighting.
 Proxy-server support.
  * **JavaFX Application:** as in: *fast* (compared to electron at least :D) and skinn-able (you can extend milkman with your own themes using simple CSS).
+ * **Commandline Interface:** there is a [command line interface](/milkman-cli) for Milkman which allows to edit/execute requests on your command line.
  * [Some more details](docs/features.md) of the core application features, such as hotkeys etc.

 # Existing Plugins:

+*Note: see respective plugin folder for more details*

 ### Http Request Plugin: (included in main distribution)
 The Http request plugin packaged with the release contains all means to do http request as well as import collections, environments or dumps from postman.